PieritoAlva95/acme-salary-calculator-ioet/README.md

 The methodology used in the project is detailed below:

-I started with the set up of the environment, creating the repository docs, creating the README and configuring the GitHub actions.
+I started with the set up of the environment, creating the basic project files, creating the repository, creating the README and configuring the GitHub actions.

+Then the basic requirements of the exercise were obtained, i.e., what was required for the project to be considered functional.